 Exploring prospects of living in Nova Scotia?
-Sure, there are plenty of things that feature the good side of NS or any other places meant as immigration destination for that matter.
+Sure, there are plenty of things that feature the good side of NS or any other places meant as an immigration destination for that matter.

 Speaking of unpleasant experiences, no place is devoid of them, and without further ado, these are what some residents don’t like about Nova Scotia.

-The provincial economy is heavily reliant on resources and relatively low on services, trading and manufacturing sector.
+The provincial economy is heavily reliant on resources and relatively low on services, trading, and manufacturing sector.
 This means there is less variety of career options new settlers to choose from.

 High tax rate.

-Along with few other Atlantic provinces, Nova Scotia has the highest tax rate in Canada at 15%.
-Such rate is challenging especially for young families who tend to consume plenty of domestic goods that are subject to sales tax.
-This rate won’t matter much if services provided are adequate (more on this next).
+Along with a few other Atlantic provinces, Nova Scotia has the highest tax rate in Canada at 15%.
+Such a rate is challenging especially for young families who tend to consume plenty of domestic goods that are subject to sales tax.
+This rate won’t matter much if the services provided are adequate (more on this next).
 The high tax rate imposed in the province makes it less attractive to new immigrants compared to other provinces.

 Lower quality public services.

-Healthcare and education isn’t funded well as other provinces as public services are limited and waiting time is longer than normally tolerable.
+Healthcare and education aren’t funded well as other provinces as public services are limited and waiting time is longer than normally tolerable.
 Public transport is less reliable and you will need a car especially if you live outside downtown Halifax.

 If you travel to another country, it takes longer (and more expensive) to fly out.
-Often times you need a stopover in Toronto or Montreal before leaving Canada.
+Often you need a stopover in Toronto or Montreal before leaving Canada.
 Other big cities in Canada have cheaper and direct international flights.

 High maintenance cost.